Jogging injury: Stress fracture

-Restoring functional capacity involves gradually reintroducing the stress of your regular physical activity (in this case, jogging), until you are capable of returning to your full intensity.
-Before jogging full speed ahead, however, you need to have complete range of motion in your joints, normal strength and balance among your muscles, normal coordinated patterns of movement, no injury compensation movements, such as limping, and little or no pain.
+Restore functional capacity. - Restoring functional capacity involves gradually reintroducing the stress of your regular physical activity (in this case, jogging), until you are capable of returning to your full intensity.
+Before jogging full speed ahead, however, you need to have complete range of motion in your joints; normal strength and balance among your muscles; normal coordinated patterns of movement; no injury compensation movements, such as limping; and little or no pain.

 Initially, you’ll likely need to find ways to move your body with minimal impact.
 Athletic trainers and other sports medicine professionals often prescribe pool work, such as swimming or pool running.
-Other suggestions might include yoga, Pilates, or a stretch class, depending on your health care provider's advice.
+Other suggestions might include yoga, Pilates, or a stretch class, depending on your health care provider’s advice.

 During recovery it is key that you pay attention to your pain.
 Pain is your body telling you to stop.
 Once you're pain-free, you can consider stepping up your activity to biking or using an elliptical trainer.

 As you mentioned, stress plays a large role in healing.
 Tending to your mind as well as to your body is important, so increase your level of mental self-care.
 Check out the Stressbusters Support Network and the Stressbust Yourself Toolkit for tips and strategies to help reduce and prevent stress (from this injury and in general).

 To prevent injuries in the future, follow a few basic guidelines when physically active:

 - Stay in condition; haphazard exercise programs invite injuries.